FREQUENTLY ASKED QUESTIONS

-If we are doing a portrait for example, we would want a well lit, up close photo.
-We would need to be able to zoom in to see the details/features (eyes, nose and mouth) clearly, not blurry.
+For portraits we need a well lit, up close photo.
+We would need to be able to zoom in to see the details (eyes, nose and mouth) clearly, not blurry.
 If you zoom in and can’t see it defined, then we cannot use that photograph.

-We could always enhance the photo a tad, but keep in mind this affects the way the person looks.
+Enhancing a photo can affect the way the person looks.
 Same theory applies to pet portraits, those details in the photo are what make an uncanny portrait of your loved one.
 AI photo enhancing apps, or flipping an image so it faces the other way, can also alter the way the subject looks as we are not symmetrical beings.

-As far as sending me a photo of another tattoo, I could use that to grasp which look you’re going for, BUT I do not copy other artists work.
+As far as sending a photo of another tattoo, that could be a useful to know which look you’re going for, but Leo takes pride in not copying other artists work.
 If you can find the original reference used, then we can work from that.
 For example if its a tattoo of a statue, we would have to look for the photo of said statue rather than basing it on their tattoo.
 However if the artist did an orinal design, we would have to design something along the lines of the idea, while it not resembling said reference.
 It would have to be our own version of it.

-If you’re still wondering whether your photo is usable, just send it my way and we can discuss it further.
-Feel free to send me a couple more and I will gladly advice you as to what would give you the best tattoo.
+If you’re still wondering whether your photo works, just send it and we can discuss it further.
+Feel free to send several references and we could advice you as to what would give you the best tattoo.

-Pricing is a Flat rate, rather than hourly.
-This depends on the specific project we would be doing, and factors like Placement, Intricacy, Detail, and Size.
+• Pricing is a Flat rate, rather than hourly.
+This depends on the specific project, and factors like Placement, Intricacy, Detail, and Size.

-1. The reference image we will be using (the better the reference we use, the better the result)
+1. The reference image (the better the reference, the better the result)

-2. A photo of the area where it would be going (on your body)
+2. A photo of the area (on your body)

 3. A size estimate in inches.

-Deposits are non refundable, and will be required to work on the design and reserve you a spot.
+Deposits are non refundable, and will be required to work on the design and reserve you the day.

-These will be taken through our email communication after you fill out the booking form, or through my one and only instagram page @weirdtattoo.
+These will be taken via Zelle through our email communication, or through my one and only instagram page @weirdtattoo.
 Please Beware of scammers with similar pages, with ever so slightly spelling differences.
-This is my only website and my Instagram has the blue badge, you can DM me if you would like to verify with whom you’re communicating.
+This is my only website and my Instagram has the blue badge, you can DM @weirdtattoo if you would like to verify with whom you’re communicating.

-You should also avoid tanning for a month, or drinking alcohol for a few days before your tattoo.
+You should also avoid tanning for a month, or drinking alcohol for at least a week before your tattoo.
 This can dehydrate your skin, and can cause excessive bleeding, which results in issues while healing.

 The day of:

 You want to come showered with a solid nights rest, and a good breakfast in your tummy.
-If you’re sleep deprived/tired it will hurt a lot more, you’ll be more restless and jumpy, making both of our lives harder.
+If you’re sleep deprived/tired it will hurt a lot more, you’ll be more restless and jumpy.
 The breakfast helps with the low blood sugar and can prevent fainting.
 If you’re not a breakfast person, try having a shake instead.

 Feel free to bring any none caffeinated drinks and snacks you may want throughout the day.
 As well as a pair of headphones with your favorite show/podcast downloaded.
 I find it helps to be distracted for such a long session.

 Come in comfortable clothing, and one that allows us to work in the area we are tattooing.
-For example, if we will be working on your thigh, bring baggy shorts we may roll up.
+For example, if the tattoo is going on your thigh, bring baggy shorts we may roll up.
 Black clothing preferably to avoid noticeable ink stains.

-I always suggest leaving your friends, family, and partner at home.
+Please leave your friends, family, and partner at home.
 Keep in mind the length of your session, and there’s no need to make them sit for so long.
-In my experience it makes things worse as the animated talking makes you move, and distracts me.
+This tends to make the process worse as the animated talking makes you move, and distracts your artist.

 Worth Noting:

-Please let me know of any allergies, skin condition, medication, or special needs you may have prior to our session.
-This includes having been on accutane in the past, STD’s, diabetes, or anything else related to skin or blood.
-I can usually accommodate to all clients and may need to prepare by buying different gloves or products in case of allergies for example.
+Please let us know of any allergies, skin condition, medication, or special needs you may have prior to your session.
+This includes having been on accutane or other acne medication, STD’s, diabetes, or anything else related to skin or blood.
+Accommodations may need to take place prior the day of.

-I’m also allergic to strong scents, so please be mindful as to not wear any cologne or strong scents.
+Leo is allergic to strong scents, so please be mindful as to not wear any cologne or anything with fragrance, but please wear deodorant/antiperspirant.

-Most sessions average 6+ hours.
-I do not charge hourly for this very reason, since I would never want the client to be concerned about the time it’s taking.
-I honestly do not know how long your tattoo would take, since there are many factors like skin condition that affect the process.
-I would plan for an all day sitting without a time restrain.
-For me it takes as long as needed to give you the best tattoo possible.
+• Most sessions average 6+ hours.
+Leo does not charge hourly as we wouldn’t want the client to be concerned about the time it’s taking.
+There are many factors like detail, placement, size, breaks, and skin condition that affect the process.
+Plan for an all day sitting without a time restrain.
+For an artist as devoted as Leo, it takes as long as needed to give you the best tattoo possible.

 Throughout my career I’ve been fortunate to work along side many talented artists, and visit many wonderful places.
-I’ve worked in Miami, Toronto, Hawaii, New York, LA, Phoenix, Texas, Las Vegas, amongst a few others.
-Currently I am residing in Salt Lake City, Utah, as to give myself a break from traveling, and I will probably stay here until the end of the year with the exception of a guest spot here and there.
+I’ve worked in Toronto, Hawaii, New York, LA, Phoenix, Texas, Las Vegas, Colorado, Salt Lake City, amongst a few others.
+If you’re reading this, then there’s a chance I’m visiting your city in the near future.
+If so, I would appreciate some must go to spots, specially food ones!

 I often get asked why I do not showcase my face or persona since it’s so common for tattoo artists to do so nowadays, but I genuinely believe that it should be solely about the Art in my case.
 I like to separate the person from the work.
 I also value my privacy in this technological world where everything is out there, but I do enjoy connecting with my clients in person and exchanging stories.
 So feel free to ask anything during our session.
 I love it when clients become friends, and faces I am happy to see again and again.